-Consistent with our corporate governance guidelines and NYSE rules, our board of directors has determined that, as of the date of this proxy statement, six out of the seven members of our board of directors are "independent," the one non-independent member being Marcus S. Ryu, our President and Chief Executive Officer.
-In addition, all members of the audit, compensation and NCG committees satisfy such independence criteria.
+Consistent with our corporate governance guidelines and NYSE rules, our board of directors has determined that, as of the date of this proxy statement, six out of the seven members of our board of directors are "independent," the one non-independent member being Marcus S. Ryu, our President and CEO.
+In addition, all members of the Audit, Compensation and Nominating and Corporate Governance Committees satisfy such independence criteria.